AnelMusic/anelmusic.github.io/posts/manus-agent.md

-## 8. Scaling out: task decomposition without the "multi-agent" hype
+## 8. Scaling out: Task decomposition

-When tasks become "wide"—many sources to consult, many subtasks to complete—quality often degrades.
+When tasks become "wide" with many sources to consult, many subtasks to complete, quality often degrades.
 The problem is typically context dilution/polution rather than reasoning limitations.
 A single agent juggling research, implementation, and verification in one context window loses coherence as the prompt grows.

 The architectural response is decomposition.
 Crucially, this does not require new abstractions.
 The same primitives from Sections 4–7 apply recursively: